The 16th annual Brand Finance Global Forum will focus on Understanding the Value of Geographic Branding.

 Richard also has a BA in Mathematics from the University of Oxford, qualified as a Chartered Accountant (ACA) and became a member of the Chartered Institute of Marketing with Brand Finance.

-He holds an MBA in Marketing and is based in Brussels, Belgium.
+He is based out of Brussels, Belgium.

 Marcus Höpperger is Senior Director of the Department for Trademarks, Industrial Designs and Geographical Indications, Brands and Designs Sector of the World Intellectual Property Organization (WIPO).